MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/plan-direct-routing.md

 With Direct Routing, when users participate in a scheduled conference, the dial-in number is provided by Microsoft Audio Conferencing service, which requires proper licensing.
 When dialing out, the Microsoft Audio Conferencing service places the call using online calling capabilities, which requires proper licensing.
 (Note that dialing out does not route through Direct Routing.)
 For more information, see [Online Meetings with Teams](https://products.office.com/en-us/microsoft-teams/online-meeting-solutions).

 Planning your deployment of Direct Routing is key to a successful implementation.
-This article describes infrastructure and licensing requirements, and provides information about SBC connectivity:
+This article describes infrastructure and licensing requirements and provides information about SBC connectivity:

 - [Infrastructure requirements](#infrastructure-requirements)
 - [Licensing and other requirements](#licensing-and-other-requirements)